willguv/government-service-design-manual/Tools and services/blogsoftware.md

 Instead get in touch with us.
 We can deliver an easy to use blog that's secure, leaving you to focus on creating compelling content for your users.

 ##Writing a great blog post
-We asked some great Government bloggers for their secret recipe and here's what they said:
+We asked great Government bloggers for their secret recipe and here's what they said:

-* Show humility
 * Only blog when you have something useful or original to say
 * Tell an interesting story readers can relate to
 * Keep your posts short and to the point
 * Don't let months go by without posting
 * Acknowledge others
+* Show humility
 * Avoid jargon

 There's more useful tips on the [Teaching English website](http://www.teachingenglish.org.uk/help/how-to-write-a-good-blog).